alphindavid/alphindavid.github.io/README.md

 # portfolio1
-This is my first work on css and html /n
+This is my first work on css and html <br />
 To view the webpage copy and pase this url "alphindavid.github.io"